feifeitang/driver-management-api/README.md

 - Python 3.7+
 - FastAPI
 - SQLModel (SQLAlchemy)
-- SQLite (used for local development)
+- MySQL (used for local development)

 ## Installation